An algebraic model for rational torus-equivariant spectra: Overview

-In outline, what we have to achieve is to move from the category of rational $G$-spectra to the category of DG objects of the abelian category $\cA (G)$.
-There are five main stages to this. \begin{description} \item[Isotropy separation] (Sections \ref{sec:Hasse} to \ref{sec:fillingin}) We replace the category of $G$-spectra, which is the category of modules over the sphere spectrum, by a category of diagrams of modules over commutative equivariant ring spectra.
-Each of these module categories captures information about subgroups with a specified identity component and the diagram shows how to reassemble this local information into a global spectrum. \item[Removal of equivariance] (Sections \ref{sec:Kfixedmod} to \ref{sec:removeequiv}) At each point in the diagram, we replace the category of modules over commutative ring $G$-spectra by a category of modules over a commutative non-equivariant ring spectrum by passage to fixed points. \item[Transition to algebra] (Section \ref{sec:spectratoDGAs}) At each point in the diagram, we apply the second author's machinery to replace all the commutative ring spectra in the diagram by commutative DGAs, and the category of module spectra by the corresponding category of DG modules over the DGAs. \item[Rigidity] (Section \ref{sec:rigidity}) The commutative DGAs and the construction of the diagram is such that it is determined by the homology.
-Accordingly the diagram of commutative DGAs may be replaced by a diagram of commutative algebras. \item[Simplification] (Sections \ref{sec:algebraicmodels} and \ref{sec:algcells}) At each stage so far, we use cellularization to modify the model structures so that the homotopy category selects the localizing subcategory built from certain specified `cells'.
-The final step is to replace this cellularization of the category of DG-modules over the diagram of commutative rings by a much smaller category of modules with special properties, so that no cellularization is necessary; this category turns out to be $\cA (G)$. \end{description}
+\item[(2) Removal of equivariance (Section \ref{sec:removeequiv})] At each point in the diagram, we replace the commutative ring $G$-spectrum by a commutative non-equivariant ring spectrum by passage to $G$-fixed points, and show that the module categories are equivalent using the general methods described in \cite{modulefps}. \item[(3) Transition to algebra (Section \ref{sec:spectratoDGAs})] At each point in the diagram, we apply the machinery of \cite{s-alg} to replace all the commutative ring spectra in the diagram by commutative DGAs, and the category of module spectra by the corresponding category of DG-modules over the DGAs. \item[(4) Rigidity (Section \ref{sec:formality})] The diagram of commutative DGAs is intrinsically formal in the sense that it is determined up to equivalence by its homology.
+Accordingly the diagram of commutative DGAs may be replaced by a diagram of commutative algebras. \item[(5) Simplification (Sections \ref{sec:algebraicmodels} and \ref{sec:algcells})] At each stage so far, we have used cellularization to pick out the relevant homotopy category as the localizing subcategory built from certain specified `cells'.
+The final step is to replace this cellularization of the category of DG-modules over the diagram of commutative rings by a much smaller category of modules with special properties, so that no cellularization is necessary; using apparatus from \cite{AGs}, this category turns out to be $\cA (G)$. \end{description}